 However, when used to pay for college, these withdrawals are not exempt from income tax on earnings unless the account owner is age 59½ or older.**

 Even if you'll be over age 59½ when you need the money, you'll still need to consider these points:

 Using a Roth IRA could mean less money for retirement.

 You can only contribute a certain amount per year to all your IRAs combined, so money you save for college in an IRA is money you can't save for retirement.

-If you take money out of a Roth IRA before you've owned the account for 5 years, you'll owe taxes and be charged a 10% penalty on the earnings.**
+If you take money out of a Roth IRA before you've owned the account for 5 years, you'll owe ordinary income tax on the earnings—if the withdrawal includes earnings—plus a 10% penalty tax.**